ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 * Local Endpoint: The Local Endpoint represents the application's name for itself that it wants to use for transport connections.
 For example, a local interface name or address.

 * Path Selection Properties: The Path Selection Properties consist of the options that an application may set on a Preconnection to influence the selection of path between itself and the Remote Endpoint.
 These options can come in the form of requirements, prohibitions, or preferences.
-Examples of options which may influence path selection include the interface type (such as a Wi-Fi Ethernet connection, or a Cellular LTE connection), characteristics of the path that are locally known like Maximum Transmission Unit (MTU), or expected throughput or latency.
+Examples of options which may influence path selection include the interface type (such as a Wi-Fi Ethernet connection, or a Cellular LTE connection), characteristics of the path that are locally known like Maximum Transmission Unit (MTU) or discovered like Path MTU (PMTU), or predicted based on cached information like expected throughput or latency.

 * Protocol Selection Properties: The Protocol Selection Properties consist of the options that an application may set on a Preconnection to influence the selection of transport protocol, configure the behavior of generic transport protocol features.
 These options come in the form of requirements, prohibitions, and preferences.
 Examples include reliability, service class, multipath support, and fast open support.

 * Specific Protocol Properties: The Specific Protocol Properties refer to the subset of Protocol Properties options that apply to a single protocol (transport protocol, IP, or security protocol).
 The presence of such Properties on a Preconnection does not necessarily require that a specific protocol must be used when a Connection is established from that Preconnection, but that if this protocol is employed, a particular set of options should be used.
-This is critical to allow compatibility with Protocol Properties on peers.

 ### Establishment Actions {#establishment}